The write path is your architecture

 The write path tends to grow quietly.

 The user thinks they are creating a post.
+The system is doing six things.

 Split canonical writes from derived work